Molly K. Burke

 Research

-My group studies the process of evolution using controlled laboratory experiments.
-We are interested in fundamental questions such as: i) Is evolution predictable? ii) How do populations adapt to long-term environmental stresses? iii) What are the best strategies for identifying genotypes underlying complex traits, such as aging?
-To address these questions, we primarily use the model organism Saccharomyces cerevisiae (yeast).
+My group is generally interested in fundamental questions in genetics and evolution, which we test using controlled laboratory experiments.
+How do populations adapt to long-term environmental stresses?
+How does evolution shape complex traits, such as aging and fertility?
+Can we predict the course of future evolution?
+To address these and other questions, we primarily use the model organism Saccharomyces cerevisiae (yeast).
 Current projects in the lab integrate approaches in molecular biology, microbiology, and genomics.
-Visit my lab's website for details.
+Please visit my lab's website for details.